RobertHaji/spacer-frontend/README.md

 # ✨ Spacer App ✨ – Frontend Overview

-Welcome to Spacer app, an app used for managing and browsing unique spaces.
+Welcome to **Spacer app**, an app used for managing and browsing unique spaces.
 It allows admins to configure categories and spaces, and users to browse, book, and simulate payments in a seamless web experience.

 ---